Historical Note:

 But we still had a very awkward set of contradictions and cross-purposes to try to reason from.
 Particularly when we could not know just how much of what was stated openly up to GoF may have been shot off in the off-the-map revision of Rowling’s Master Plan between Volume 4 & 5 which we were told took place, out of the public eye.

 I supposed that at the very least we needed to assume that the Death Eaters may have been led to believe that they think they know something about Voldemort’s method of attaining deathlessness.
 A false impression which is simply not the case.
-And one that probably has nothing whatsoever to do with the creation of multiple Horcruxes.
+And one that probably had nothing whatsoever to do with the creation of multiple Horcruxes.

 • • • •